$J$-invariant of linear algebraic groups of outer type: Preliminaries on the category of Chow motives

 \begin{example} Let $F=\mathbb{R}$, $E=\mathbb{C}$, and $X=\Spec E[x,y]/(ix^2+y^2+1)$.
 Then and $(\cores_{E/F}(X))_E=\Spec E[x,y]/(ix^2+y^2+1)\sqcup\Spec E[x,y]/(-ix^2+y^2+1)$. \end{example}

 Finally, we summarize some properties of the Chow motives of Weil restrictions.

-Let $L/F$ be a finite separable field extension and let $M$ be a Chow motive over $L$.
+Let $L/F$ be a finite separable field extension, let $K$ be a finite Galois field extension containing $L$ and let $M$ be a Chow motive over $L$.
 In \cite{Ka00,Ka12b,Ka15} Karpenko considers the Weil restriction functor $R_{L/F}$ for motives and, in particular, the motive $R_{L/F}(M)$ over $F$.
 By \cite[Lemma~2.1]{Ka15} if $M_i$ are motives over $L$, then

-where $N$ is a direct sum of corestrictions to $F$ of motives over fields $E$ with $F\subsetneq E \subset L$.
+where $N$ is a direct sum of corestrictions to $F$ of motives over fields $E$ with $F\subsetneq E \subset K$.

-Moreover, for motives $M$ and $N$ over $L$ we have by \cite[Lemma~2.1]{Ka12b} and for a Tate motive $\mathbb{T}(i)$ we have
+Moreover, for motives $M$ and $N$ over $L$ we have by \cite[Lemma~2.1]{Ka12b} and for a Tate motive $\ff_p(i)$ we have

 with $m=[L:F]$ (here the first Tate motive is over $L$ and the second Tate motive is over~$F$).